In Flow, Mihaly Csikszentmihalyi, the author, dissects what “flow” is and how we can reach it.

 How to Reach Flow

-These are the steps you need to reach a flow state:
+These are the steps you need to take to reach a flow state:

 - Clarity of goals: your work must have a purpose and an end state.
 If your work is too big, you must identify smaller goals

-- Immediate feedback: immediate feedback help us stay fully focused by “gamifying” our experience
+- Immediate feedback: immediate feedback helps us stay fully focused by “gamifying” our experience

 - Do it because you want: you can’t reach a flow state when you are executing orders you are not happy to follow.
 Doing it without direct expectations for material rewards is even better

-- Mental mastery: ultimately it’s up to you to enter flow.
-It requires a certain control of your mind which you can achieve with trials and errors, meditation and training
+- Mental mastery: ultimately, it’s up to you to enter flow.
+It requires a certain control of your mind, which you can achieve with trial and error, meditation, and training

-Csikszentmihalyi indeed invites people to look for opportunities in our lives in which we can create the elements of flow.
+Csikszentmihalyi indeed invites people to look for opportunities in their lives in which they can create the elements of flow.

 For example, instead of just folding clothes out of boredom, focus on doing it better, or quicker.